-Use rv.forward_time(T,S,"unit") to have Rover drive the path described by the graph below.
+Use rv.forward_time(time,speed,"unit") to have Rover drive the path described by the graph below and on page 1.4:

-- Students may have different ideas on how to drive this graph. - Students can have Rover drive the graph by determining the rate and time and then using the forward_time(Time,Speed,"unit") function. rv.forward_time(T,S,"unit") is available from the Fns>Modul>ti rover>Drive menu.
-There are prompts to select unit of speed. - A Rover unit is 10 centimeters.
+- Students may have different ideas on how to drive this graph. - Students can have Rover drive the graph by determining the rate and time and then using the forward_time(time,speed,"unit") function.
+See the Rover> Drive> Drive with Options menu. - A Rover unit is 10 centimeters.
 Speed is in units per second.
 In each challenge of this activity, we will be using units per second.
 The Speed option takes arguments of 1.4 units per second to 2.3 units per second.
 Speed is affected by the surface.
 This may require some adjustments to the challenges based upon the surface.
-In most cases the rates may be slower than what is entered. - After students drive Challenge 1, have them quit Python (2nd [quit]) and run the TI-Basic program CHKPTHPY.
-Select Challenge 1. - To run the program to check the path press [prgm] 1:TI-Basic> then select CHKPTHPY from the execute menu to paste to the home screen.
-Then [enter] to run the program. - This will use Rover's most recent drive data and make a plot comparing the challenge graph from Challenge 1 and the data from the path Rover actually drove.
-The red plot is the actual path, the blue plot is the challenge graph.
-Students press enter to exit the graph.
-NOTE: Surface will affect the actual distances driven.
-The red graph may not match exactly with the blue graph.
-Have students discuss possible sources for the variation. - Example Program: DL1T.py
+In most cases the rates may be slower than what is entered. - After the students drive Challenge 1, have them go back to the graph on page 1.4 to compare their Rover's actual path in red to the original challenge graph in blue.
+There is code already in the .tns file at the bottom of the program to capture the time and position of Rover as it drives.
+The drive path data is stored to lists for plotting.
+NOTE: The red graph may not match exactly with the blue graph.
+Have students discuss possible sources for the variation. - Example Program: challenge1.py import ti_rover as rv rv.forward time(5,2,"units/s")

-'''

-import ti_rover as rv

-rv.forward time(5,2,"units/s")

-'''